Saiga Conservation Alliance

 The Saiga Conservation Alliance SCA is a network of researchers and conservationists working to study and protect the critically endangered Saiga Antelope (Saiga tatarica) and their habitat.
 The Saiga are often seen as a major flagship species of the Central Asian and pre-Caspian steppes.
 In the last ten years, saiga populations have declined by 96%, which is the fastest decline ever recorded for a mammal species.

 Saiga Conservation Alliance is partnered with the Wildlife Conservation Network.

 History

 In September 2006, the organization was formally founded.

 In June 2015, E.J.
 Milner-Gulland said, 'Anti-poaching [needs to be a top priority for the Russian and Kazakh governments.'

 Programs

 Elena Bykova, presenting the Saiga at the 2012 annual Wildlife Conservation Network Expo shown above.

 CMS Project Monitoring

 SCA was contracted by the United Nations Environment Programme's (UNEP) Convention on the Conservation of Migratory Species (CMS)to monitor progress of saiga conservation.
-Part of this projects involves maintaining a database of saiga experts and conservationist as well as compiling data and disseminating it world-wide.
+Part of this project involves maintaining a database of saiga experts and conservationist as well as compiling data and disseminating it world-wide.